wyleyr/hankel1867tr/03-I-Exposition.md

 certain other member of the series.</q>[\*)](#p.6n1){#p.6n1ref .fnref}
-Thus one sees that the operation, whose expression we earlier looked at as a number, can be understood as putting two objects in relation to each other, and the above explanation of number thus becomes:
+Thus one sees that the operation, whose expression we earlier looked at as a number, can be understood as putting two objects (substances) in relation to each other, and the above explanation of number thus becomes:
 </p>
 </div>